daddinuz/watchdog/README.md

 Watchdog
 =========

-Watchdog is a C99-compliant memory tracer library useful to find memory leaks or analyze memory usage.
+Watchdog is a C99-compliant runtime memory tracer library useful to find memory leaks or analyze memory usage.
 Basically Watchdog creates a layer over the C stdlib.h routines used to manage memory such as 'malloc'/'free' in order to maintain the whole "history" of your dynamic allocated variables with a small overhead over performances and memory.
 This feature may come in handy in development stage, during a memory leak hunting session, while analyzing the memory